 Leonard’s skipper

-Based on preliminary modeling in unmarked (table XX), we selected mean number of Liatris stems and pre-survey disturbance (logging, grazing, or burning before 2015) as abundance covariates and Liatris and bunchgrass as occupancy covariates in our JAGS model.
+Based on preliminary modeling in unmarked (table XX), we identified mean number of Liatris stems and pre-survey disturbance (logging, grazing, or burning before 2015) as the two most important abundance covariates and Liatris and bunchgrass as the two most important occupancy covariates for our JAGS model.
 Mean Leonard’s skipper abundance was negatively affected by pre-survey disturbance (-3.9, 1.4 SD) (Fig. XX) and occupancy was positively affected by number of Liatris stems.

 Table 3XX.
 Leonard’s skipper abundance models ranked by Akaike information criterion (AIC).
 Abundance was modeled with a XX distribution in all models.
 Parameter estimates are given with 85% confidence intervals.
-Bolded parameter estimates are significant at p < 0.15.
+Bolded regression coefficients are significant at p < 0.15.